Asymptotic Theory for Two-Way Clustering: Introduction

-The main result is a central limit theorem for multi-way clustering with heterogeneous cluster sizes and distributions.
+The main result is a central limit theorem for two-way clustering with heterogeneous cluster sizes and distributions.
+This result is proven using Stein's method.
+It adapts the strategy from \citet{ross2011fundamentals} Theorem 3.6: I first derive an upper bound on the distance between the distribution of a pivotal statistic and the standard normal, then show that this distance converges to zero asymptotically.
+This proof strategy hence yields intermediate results on non-asymptotic Berry-Esseen type bounds that provide worst-case bounds on the quality of approximation between the pivotal statistic and the standard normal, which may be of independent interest.
 I apply the theorem to a simple setting of a linear regression, but it is more broadly applicable to many other econometric procedures that exhibit a similar clustering structure.

+This paper contributes to the literature on multi-way clustering and Stein's method.
+This paper differs from the existing literature on multi-way clustering (e.g., \citet{mackinnon2021wild}; \citet{davezies2021empirical}; \citet{menzel2021bootstrap}; \citet{chiang2022standard}; \citet{chiang2023using}) in that it does not rely on separate exchangeability.
+Stein's method has been applied to other contexts such as two-way fixed effects \citep{verdier2020estimation}, and spillover effects (e.g., \citet{chin2018central}, \citet{leung2022rate} and \citet{braun2023estimation}).
+Unlike the aforementioned papers, this paper speaks directly to multi-way clustering, and it makes a modification to the proof of \citet{ross2011fundamentals} Theorem 3.6 to obtain the result instead of applying the theorem directly.